COSC3020/brute-force-sorting-ross223/README.md

 if it is sorted so it has a runtime of n.
 So the total runtime can be calculated by multiplying these together resulting in the runtime complexity is $\Theta (n*n!)$.

-The best case input would be an array with zero elements as there is a condition at the beginning of the function checking for this specifically.
-This would result in a runtime of $\Theta (1)$ since there is only constant processes.
+The best case input would be an array that is already sorted as the program would only have to find one permutation of the array.
+This means that it would only have to run the first for loop once and the second one once as well, so the overall runtime would be $\Theta (n^2)$

 The worst case would be the program having to run through every permutation before finding the correct sorted list, which would result in the runtime complexity of
 $\Theta (n*n!)$ as described above.

 If permutations were generated randomly without memory there is the possiblity of the program never ending albiet small.
-So the best case would still be the array has zero elements, but in the worst case the program would run infinitely.
+So the best case would be the array gets sorted immediately by chance, but in the worst case the program would run infinitely.